-From the early 90’s when the WWW came into existence and to the present day, people are concerned about their information security on the Internet.
-At the beginnings, it was crazy to think that people will give their credit card information to strangers, especially on random websites where they make purchases.
-However, this became possible thanks to the SSL Certificate.
+From the early ’90s when the WWW came into existence and to the present day, people are concerned about their information security on the Internet.
+In the beginning, it was crazy to think that people will give their credit card information to strangers, especially on random websites where they make purchases.
+However, this became possible thanks to SSL Certificates.
 People started to trust this security solution and started to make online purchases.
 Since then the commerce changed forever.

 The SSL Certificate

-An SSL Certificate is a software tool that does two important things.
-First of all it confirms that a website is trustworthy and it belongs to a real business.
-Secondly, it protects important information such as usernames, passwords and credit card details from being stolen by attackers.
+An SSL Certificate is a small digital file that does two important things.
+First, it verifies domain ownership and confirms business identity.
+Secondly, it protects important information such as usernames, passwords, and credit card details from being stolen by attackers.

 How does an SSL Certificate work?

 An SSL Certificate takes the information that your users provide and encrypts it so that only a web server can decrypt and understand it.
 Since the information on the web is transmitted via HTTP language, your data is not protected, as HTTP itself is not secure.
 The SSL Certificate takes your information, encrypts it, and passes it securely to the server where the website is hosted, or directly to the payment processor.
 On the merchant’s server, or on the payment processor’s side, the SSL certificate receives the encrypted HTTP information, decodes it, and safely performs the action you requested (logging you in, processing a payment, etc).